- ADA Inclusion Center

 OPR BOARD OF ASSOCIATES

 The Board of Associates, a team of committed volunteer community advocates, support the Agency Director in the delivery of programs and services that fulfill the mission and purpose of the Oakland Parks and Recreation.
 The Associates provide invaluable service in ideas formation and ensure that programs and projects initiated by the Director are received by the intended community.
 For more information, please call (510) 238-7532.

 OAKLAND MUNICIPAL BAND

-The Oakland Municipal Band will celebrate the 100th season of free concerts in Lakeside Park at the historic Bandstand.
+Since 1912 the Oakland Municipal Band has been performing free concerts in Lakeside Park at the historic Edoff Memorial Bandstand.
 Come and bring your lawn chair and picnic starting on July 4th and continuing on Sundays, in July.
 Concerts run from from 1:00 to 3:00 pm.
 The band consists of 35 professional musicians and all concerts offer an array of jazz, pop, big band, international, classical, marches and showtunes.
 For information call (510) 339-2818.